Individual and Relationship Therapist and Clinical Supervisor

 Philosophy and Approach: Asking for help with mental health can be challenging, and I honor the risk my clients take in joining me in a therapeutic relationship.
 Thank you for being here!
 Your experiences and emotions are valid and will play a central role in the work we do together.

-I believe in the humanity o each individual and that a therapeutic relationship should be rooted in nonjudgment, social justice, and an exploration of your strengths and needs.
+I believe in the humanity of each individual and that a therapeutic relationship should be rooted in nonjudgment, social justice, and an exploration of your strengths and needs.
 Humans are complex!
-There are many ways to be and exist in the world and I aim to understand a support yours.
+There are many ways to be and exist in the world and I aim to understand and support yours.
 My practice as a therapist focuses on seeing you holistically with your mind, body, experiences, and environment playing into who you are and what we can build together.

 My approach as the therapist is to be person-driven while I help guide and support you as we explore the personal experiences, relationships, and wider systems that impact your life.
 I see incremental change and harm reduction as meaningful to growth and I work with individuals to disentangle themself from the idea of striving for perfection.
 Instead, we work to embrace ongoing tools and resources for improving and maintaining your mental health while acknowledging and considering the dynamics and impacts of systems of oppression on your unique experience.